Becoming a Foster Parent in Montana

 - Have enough income to support their current household without relying on foster-care reimbursement.

-- Complete an orientation and pre-service training program prior to licensure.
+- Complete training program prior to licensure.

 - Provide references that can attest to their appropriateness to provide foster care for children.

 - Undergo screening for criminal records and child protective service records.

 - Undergo an assessment of their stability and their home's safety.